firmata/protocol/protocol.md

 ```
 RESERVED               0x00-0x0F // The first 16 bytes are reserved for custom commands
                                  // (provide link to section describing custom commands)
+SERIAL_MESSAGE              0x60 // communicate with serial devices, including other boards
 ENCODER_DATA                0x61 // reply with encoders current positions
 ANALOG_MAPPING_QUERY        0x69 // ask for mapping of analog to pin numbers
 ANALOG_MAPPING_RESPONSE     0x6A // reply with mapping info